 Seeking Recovery for Clients with Limited Tort

 Limited tort became part of Pennsylvania law in 1990.
 Jon Ostroff, the founder of Ostroff Injury Law, has been obtaining substantial recoveries for limited tort accident victims since it became the law.
 Jon and his team of lawyers are known across PA for obtaining great results for limited tort clients.
-In fact, even after other personal injury lawyers turn away cases due to limited tort, Ostroff Law has accepted these cases and obtained astounding results.
+In fact, even after other auto accident lawyers turn away cases due to limited tort, Ostroff Law has accepted these cases and obtained astounding results.

 After Tom B. from Coatesville, PA was turned away by another personal injury law firm that didn’t believe they could obtain a recovery due to limited tort, Jon obtained a $1,950,000 recovery for Tom.
 In another case against Progressive Insurance Company, Jon obtained a $1.3 million award for Richard D. from Honesdale, PA.
 Rich suffered a severe ankle injury after a drunk driver struck his vehicle.
 MADD referred the victim to Ostroff Injury Law.
 Progressive Insurance’s maximum settlement offer to Rich prior to his arbitration proceeding was $350,000.